Pets and kids have one unique similarity; they both have a curious mind. For them, the world is a mysterious playground that has to be explored.

 You don’t want your child to grow up feeling afraid – let them satisfy their sense of adventure.
 However, always ensure there is an adult to watch over them.
 Here are some vital safety tips on barbecuing around kids.

-- Explain how the barbeque grill functions, while it is switched off.
+- Explain how the barbecue grill functions, while it is switched off.
 This is to quench their curiosity about the grill.
 Once they know, they’ll be less likely to sneak off when no one is watching, at least we hope!

 - Cuts and scratches are among the most common BBQ related injuries.
 Children are particularly susceptible to cuts and bruises caused by the jagged edges and pointy protrusions of the BBQ grill.
 To avoid injuries it is advisable to cover edges and pointy protrusions with masking tape unless the area will be exposed to heat.